atanashristov/study-vue/vue-3-mastery/02-basics/02.13-data-properties/Notes.md

 # Notes

-Because the data is a function, Vue creates an new instance of the object for each instance of the `Vue` component.
+Because the _data properties_ is a function, Vue creates an new instance of the object for each instance of the `Vue` component.